 These condensed consolidated interim financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting under International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 These condensed consolidated interim financial statements follow the same accounting policies and methods of application as the most recent annual consolidated financial statements of the Company.
 These condensed consolidated interim financial statements do not contain all of the information required for full annual financial statements.
-Accordingly, these condensed consolidated interim financial statements should be read in conjunction with the Company's most recent annual consolidated financial statements, which were prepared in accordance with IFRS as issued by the IASB.
+Accordingly, these condensed consolidated interim financial statements, which were prepared in accordance with IFRS as issued by the IASB.